 Furthermore, if one ever hears from a pulpit, that those who stand for the particular aspects of what Jesus accomplished on the cross for His people are being “perfect knowledge advocates”….then RUN AS FAST AS YOU CAN TO THE DOOR!!
 Because… the particulars of what Jesus accomplished at the cross are not to EVER be considered “secondary issues” that can be compromised on!!

 Sadly, the slander of true Calvinists being called “perfect knowledge advocates” is also becoming an all too common excuse for counterfeit Calvinists to capitulate when it comes to calling Arminians to repentance.
-If one ever hears from a pulpit about how everyone is at “a different level of knowledge” when it comes to the gospel, or how love is more important than knowledge anyway, or how we must be patient with those who don’t have “as much knowledge as we do”…run for the door as quick as you can, because this is the height of spiritual pride!
+If one ever hears from a pulpit about how everyone is at “a different level of knowledge” when it comes to the gospel, or how love is more important than knowledge anyway, or how we must be patient with those who don’t have “as much knowledge as we do”…run for the Bible and a prayer closet as quick as you can, because that kind of mind-set would be the height of spiritual pride!
 Besides, true love rejoices in the knowledge of the truth (1 Cor.
 13:6).

 True, historic Calvinists know better…that it’s not about “perfect knowledge”….it’s about the gospel!!
 UGH!!
 Arminianism is not simply a lack of “perfect knowledge,” WHICH NONE OF US HAVE!!
 It’s a lack of repentance and belief in the true gospel!!
 Jesus saves because He is perfect…NOT because our faith, repentance or knowledge of His truth is perfect!
 Arminians believe in an incomplete and imperfect savior that can’t save anyone!
 It is a different faith, a different spirit and a different gospel!!